Lyon Metro Line B

-Line B (Ligne B) is a line on the Lyon Metro that runs between Charpennes and Gare d'Oullins.
+Line B (Ligne B) is a line on the Lyon Metro in France that runs between Charpennes–Charles Hernu and Saint-Genis-Laval–Hôpital Lyon Sud.
 It was constructed using the cut-and-cover method, and went into service on 2 May 1978.
 Together with Line A, it was one of the inaugural lines of the Lyon Metro.
-It has since been extended three times: from Part-Dieu to Jean Macé in 1981, from Jean Macé to Stade de Gerland in 2000, and from Stade de Gerland to Oullins railway station in 2013.
-The line serves 10 stations, and is 10.2 km long.
+It has since been extended three times: from Part-Dieu to Jean Macé in 1981, from Jean Macé to Stade de Gerland in 2000, from Stade de Gerland to Oullins railway station in 2013 and to Saint-Genis-Laval–Hôpital Lyon Sud in 2023.
+The line serves 12 stations, and is 10.2 km long.
 Line B trains run on tires rather than steel wheels; it is a rubber-tired metro line.